fardog/fardog.io/content/_index.md

 ---
 title: fardog.io
 date: 2017-08-14T21:29:24-07:00
-lastmod: 2024-06-30T09:24:00Z
+lastmod: 2025-11-03T14:22:00Z
 description: The website of Nathan Wittstock.
 ---

 Hi.
-I'm Nathan Wittstock, and you've found my little web page.
+I'm Nat Wittstock, and you've found my little web page.
 I'm a software engineer.
 I spend my days at [Airship][ua], working wherever I'm needed.
 In my spare time, some [projects][] have happened.
 I write Typescript, Go, and Python, typically.

 If you need to reach me, you can [try these methods][contact].